Springhills Fish

 What do farmed fish eat?

-We’re pretty obsessed with what we feed our fish at Springhills so that they’re happy, grow well and taste so good.
-Before our father started our first farm, we worked with fish farmers across Ontario to formulate and sell innovative fish feeds!
+At Springhills we are obsessed with what we feed our fish so that they’re happy, grow well and taste good.

-We feed a diet heavy on protein, which mostly comes from fish meal and fish oil.
-Then we round it out with a finely tuned blend of carbohydrates, vitamins, minerals and antioxidants.
+We feed them a diet heavy on protein and fat, then we round it out with a finely tuned blend of vitamins, minerals and antioxidants.
+There are some carbohydrates in there, but only a small amount.

-Fun fact: A salmon in the wild needs to eat approximately 7 kilograms of wild fish to grow one kilogram of meat.
-Thanks to decades of feed science, a farmed trout or salmon only needs to eat about 0.5 kilograms of fish to grow one kilogram of meat, and often we source that fish from reclaimed sources!
+For instance, a wild salmon needs to eat about 7kg of wild fish to grow 1kg of meat.
+Thanks to decades of feed science, a farmed trout or salmon only needs 0.5kg of fish to grow 1kg of meat, and we source that fishmeal as sustainably as we can.

 Related